From Ordinary to Extraordinary

 Reflection: Minimal

-Common Uses: Warehouses, manufacturing facilities
+Common Uses: Industrial, warehouses, manufacturing facilities

 LEVEL 1 MATTE FINISH